 1.2.2 Current research status in China

 Research on star simulators in China began in the 1970s.
 In the 1980s, the development of single-star simulators was initiated, and a number of fundamental studies, including stellar spectral simulation and star point imaging quality, were carried out.
-With the continuous progress of domestic star sensors and the rapid development of image display equipment, China has accumulated sufficient technical reserves in the field of local sky area simulation, laying a solid foundation for related research [4]。
+With the continuous progress of domestic star sensors and the rapid development of image display equipment, China has accumulated sufficient technical reserves in the field of local sky area simulation, laying a solid foundation for related research [4].

 The following are several representative examples of domestic star simulators: